-Applications for full-time undergraduate courses at the University of Lincoln are made through UCAS (Universities and Colleges Admissions Service) and should reach them between 1st September and 15th January prior to the year of entry (If you are an international applicant you can apply up to 30 June).
+Applications for full-time undergraduate courses at the University of Lincoln are made through UCAS (Universities and Colleges Admissions Service).

 Remember to read our guide to Filling in Your Personal Statement.